 Other than the negative side effects of social media on teenagers, there are also good things to look forward to that will shape your kids into entrepreneurs.
 Here are some of the positive effects of social media on tweens:

 - It allows them to spread social awareness and kindness.
 One of the reasons why teenagers are on social media is so they can search for new information on people, explore new ideas, express themselves the way they want to, and connect with others all over the world.
-Teens usually use social media platforms like Instagram, Twitter, Facebook, and Pinterest.
-With that being said, social media can be a great platform for them to start campaigning for their rights and the rights of other people.
+Social media can be a great platform for them to start campaigning for their rights and the rights of other people.

-- Besides communicating with family members and friends, teens also have the opportunity to learn things through social media platforms.
+- Teens also have the opportunity to learn things through social media platforms.
 Additionally, they can get feedback from the work that they produce, like school projects, art projects, etc. It gives them a safe space to get unsolicited advice from other people, which they can use to eventually better their skills.

 - Social media helps students enhance their confidence and creativity.
 By definition, social media refers to the online services that allow users to connect with one another and share content.
 These platforms encourage students to exercise their creative skills in terms of engaging with their friends and their general audience.
 Given that they take up the majority of the users on social media platforms, teenagers create the future of social media.

-I think a moderate approach is best, and the parents with a moderate approach have better-adjusted teens.
 Teens can have the same benefits as adults who use social media in a moderate manner to network and learn new things.
-One example is when looking at an SAT reading passage related to the Louvre, a student showed me some pictures on Instagram from when they had visited with their family.
+One recent example is while looking at an SAT reading passage related to the Louvre, a student showed me some pictures on Instagram from when they had visited France with their family.
 Social media was positively impacting their interest.